MileHacker Logo

 Payment Tips

-• It is good to have some cash for very minor purchases.
+• It is good to have a small amount of cash for extremely minor purchases.

 • Card payments dominate in Finland.

-• Confirm with your bank about international transaction fees before travel.
+• Check with your bank about international transaction fees before travel.

 • No general entry fees for tourists.
 Immigration procedures are straightforward.